VNC

 VNC (Virtual Network Computing) is a graphical desktop-sharing system that uses the Remote Frame Buffer (RFB) protocol to remotely control another computer.
-It transmits the keyboard and mouse input from one computer to another, relaying the graphical-screen updates, over a network.
+It transmits the keyboard and mouse input from one computer to another, relaying the graphical screen updates, over a network.
 Popular uses for this technology include remote technical support and accessing files on one's work computer from one's home computer, or vice versa.

 VNC is platform-independent, with clients and servers for many GUI-based operating systems and for Java.
 Multiple clients may connect to a VNC server at the same time.
 There are a number of variants of VNC which offer their own particular functionality; e.g., some optimised for Microsoft Windows, or offering file transfer (not part of VNC proper), etc. Many are compatible (without their added features) with VNC proper in the sense that a viewer of one flavour can connect with a server of another; others are based on VNC code but not compatible with standard VNC.

 VNC was originally developed at the Olivetti & Oracle Research Lab in Cambridge, United Kingdom, whose developers subsequently created RealVNC Ltd and claimed VNC and RFB as registered trademarks in the US and some other countries.
 The original VNC source code and many modern derivatives are open source under the GNU General Public License.

 History

 The Olivetti & Oracle Research Lab (ORL) at Cambridge in the UK developed VNC at a time when Olivetti and Oracle Corporation owned the lab.
 Developers who worked on VNC while at the AT&T Research Lab include Tristan Richardson (inventor), Andy Harter (project leader), Quentin Stafford-Fraser, James Weatherall and Andy Hopper.
 The name Virtual Network Computer/Computing (VNC) originated with ORL's work on a thin client called the Videotile, which also used the RFB protocol.
-The Videotile had an LCD display with pen input and a fast ATM connection to the network.
+The Videotile had an LCD with pen input and a fast ATM connection to the network.
 At the time, network computer was commonly used as a synonym for a thin client; VNC is essentially a software-only (i.e. virtual) network computer.

 In 1999, AT&T acquired the lab, and in 2002 closed down the lab's research efforts.
 Following this, several members of the development team (including Richardson, Harter, Weatherall and Hopper) formed RealVNC in order to continue working on open-source and commercial VNC software under that name.
 As of 2013, RealVNC Ltd claims the term "VNC" as a registered trademark in the United States and in other countries.

 The original GPLed source code has fed into several other versions of VNC.
 Such forking has not led to compatibility problems because the RFB protocol is designed to be extensible.
 VNC clients and servers negotiate their capabilities with handshaking in order to use the most appropriate options supported at both ends.